pwmarcz/minivm/docs/tutorial.md

 * Schedule (lunch break?)
 * Workshop plan
 * This is very experimental, so not sure how much we'll manage do
+* Not sure about the starting samples - they might be not useful enough, or *too* useful
 * If it's interesting, we can continue another time

 ## What is compiling